 Konyokus have a long, dated history in Japan, with the first ones coming into existence hundreds of years ago.
 Over time, it’s become an accepted part of Japanese society; an activity wholly accepted by men and women everywhere, and one that’s entrenched in their culture with feelings of normalcy.
 They were once found easily across all the regions in Japan, but have, in the latter part of the 19th century, exponentially dwindled in numbers.

 According to some history buffs, konyoku are said to have become a norm during the Muromachi period (1392-1573).
 However, by the Edo period (1603-1868), the discrepancy in experience across all konyaku caused by the disruptive behaviour of certain bathers (mainly men) resulted in the government attempting to ban mixed-gender bathing.
-Since then, lobbyists and the pro-mixed-gender-bathing community have fought long and hard against having them completely banned, citing that they’re well and truly part of the Japanese culture; a deep-rooted tradition that is purely Japanese and to erase them would be to erase a part of their lifestyle.
+Since then, lobbyists and the pro-mixed-gender-bathing community have fought long and hard against having them completely banned, citing that they’re well and truly part of the Japanese culture; a deep-rooted tradition that is purely Japanese and to erase them would be to erase a part of the lifestyle in Japan.

 The biggest downturn for konyoku came about in post Edo period, when Japan began opening up its trade to westerners.
 Some of the first influencers who travelled into the unique country of Japan were highly impressed by what they saw, but were also extraordinarily vocal about what didn’t sit well with them, and that included mixed onsen.
 They saw this as lewd and inappropriate.
 This negative view of konyoku forced the Japanese government to set strict laws to try and phase out these onsens to improve the overall image of the country.
 Since then, konyoku have been slowly, but surely, disappearing.